Removing Sensitive Data

 - For large amounts of equipment, consider paying a service to wipe the drives for you.
 The potential liability if sensitive data gets out could easily justify the cost.
-MIT has an agreement with Intechra, an IT Asset Disposition services firm, to manage the disposal of IT products across the Institute, in collaboration with VPF Property.
-After de-activating equipment through VPF Property, DLCs should contact Melanie Jacques (401.225.6429) at Intechra to arrange for the pick-up and disposition of equipment.
+MIT has an agreement with NCS-Global, an IT Asset Disposition services firm, to manage the disposal of IT products across the Institute, in collaboration with VPF Property.
+After de-activating equipment through VPF Property, DLCs should contact Shiva Nanda (603-926-4300 x235 Direct) at NCS to arrange for the pick-up and disposition of equipment.
 The company provides a certificate ensuring secure data disposal when the equipment has been processed for repurposing.

-- If your area has a contract with IS&T through the Distributed IT Resource (DITR) group, your consultant will arrange for your systems to be wiped here on campus and will store your items in a safe location prior to being picked up by Intechra.
+- If your area uses IS&T Field Support services, a consultant will arrange for your systems to be wiped and will store your device(s) in a secured location prior to being picked up by NCS GLOBAL.

 - If not using any of the above options, make sure to use vendors who are National Association for Information Destruction (NAID) certified.

 When erasing the data is no longer an option because of the item's condition, physically shredding or otherwise destroying the item is the only way to protect the remaining data from access.
-If you have a contract with DITR, ask your consultant about this option.
+If you use IS&T Field Support, consult with your representative regarding options.

 The software tools listed below are just a sampling of those available for wiping hard drives.
 They are provided for informational purposes only and are not currently supported or recommended by IS&T. If you have used any of these tools, or even other ones not listed, please send us your feedback.
 We would be happy to hear about your experience, whether good or bad, so that we can forward on the information and keep this page updated.

-The IS&T Help Desk is not trained and does not offer support for the following software options.
+The IS&T Service Desk is not trained and does not offer support for the following software options.
 Customers should contact the vendor directly with usage questions.

 |Warning: These products are designed to irretrievably erase data on your hard drive.
 You will not be able to recover data after running these tools on a disk.
 Make sure you have copied or backed up any data you need to retain.|